Mortgage Refinance Guide for Washington Homeowners

 Refinancing in Washington State

-• Improving loan pricing due to increased equity
+• Better loan pricing due to improved equity position

-Because Washington has no state income tax, changes to your mortgage payment directly impact your monthly cash flow.
+Because Washington has no state income tax, changes to your monthly mortgage payment directly affect your take-home cash flow.
+A $200 reduction in your payment is a full $200 back in your pocket each month.

 Frequently Asked Questions About Refinancing